Living on Shaky Ground is our magazine about how to prepare for earthquakes and tsunamis.

 SURVIVE

-- TAKE COVER under a sturdy table or desk
+• TAKE COVER under a sturdy table & protect your head

 Step 6: Improve Safety